qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > It's not the things you buy and sell that make you money; it's the things you hold.
 >
 > \- Howard Marks

+Also, when under pressure, people tend do make actions in hurry before thinking, which increase the chance of making mistakes.

 ### Prioritizing the easy and superficial